abdirashidexe/centroid-finder/humanImprovements.md

 - None besdies those core ones.

 # improving error handling
 What parts of your code are brittle?
--
+- I would assume parts of the video processing back-end because for bigger videos the run time takes a long time

 Where could you better be using exceptions?
 -